Cryoanalgesia to Prevent Acute and Chronic Pain Following Surgery: A Randomized, Double-Masked, Sham-Controlled Study

 - adult patients of at least 18 years of age

 - scheduled for a primary, unilateral total knee or shoulder arthroplasty, primary unilateral rotator cuff repair, VATS procedure, skin grafting of the lateral thigh, unilateral or bilateral mastectomy, or limb amputation distal to the femoral/humeral head and including at least one metatarsal/metacarpal bone

-- continuous peripheral nerve blocks block or epidural infusion planned for perioperative analgesia (with the exception of skin grafting)
+- single-injection or continuous peripheral nerve blocks block or epidural infusion planned for perioperative analgesia

 - accepting of a cryoneurolysis procedure